vmware-archive/persistent-memory-projects/README.md

 # Persistent Memory Projects at VMware

+**_VMware has ended active development of this project, this repository will no longer be updated._**

 ## Overview
 This repository holds the GitHub pages for sharing information about various persistent memory projects happening in VMware.
 Visit the website at